-Since EPA's proposal was issued in April 2022, significant price volatility has been reported for current Group 3 NOx emission allowances.
-Reported pricing for current (2022) Group 3 allowance transactions has increased from approximately \$6,000/allowance prior to the EPA proposal to the range of \$15,000 to \$47,000 per allowance during the third quarter of 2022.
+Since EPA's proposed FIP was issued in April 2022, significant price volatility has been reported for Group 3 NOx emission allowances.
+Reported pricing for Group 3 allowance transactions increased from approximately \$6,000/allowance prior to the EPA proposal to the range of \$15,000 to \$47,000 per allowance during the third and fourth quarters of 2022.
+Group 3 NOx allowance pricing has been in the range of \$10,000-\$14,000 per allowance since EPA's final revisions were released in March 2023.
+While the stay granted by the Fifth Circuit appears likely to delay implementation of the final CSAPR FIP in Louisiana, Louisiana remains in the Group 3 CSAPR trading program and ELL will be impacted by these higher Group 3 allowance prices in the event that it becomes necessary to procure additional NOx emission allowances.